 "Yet you abetted that boy he brought here, according to your neighbors' statements to the police."

 "This is my grievance."
-Hisoka pushed up the sleeve of his coat and his shirt, and raised his arm so she could see the scars of the curse underneath.
-"That man tortured me, cursed me, and, when he felt I had finally suffered enough, he murdered me.
-I became a shinigami to hunt him down and make him pay for his crimes against those who were not as lucky as I have been to have a second chance.
+Hisoka pushed up the sleeve of his coat and his shirt, and raised his arm for her to see the scars of the curse underneath.
+"That man tortured and violated me, cursed me, and, when he felt I had finally suffered enough, he murdered me.
+I became a shinigami to hunt him down and make him pay for his crimes against those like myself who were not quite as lucky as I was to have a second chance.
 I don't know what kind of man you think he is, Miss Kaede," he told her point blank, "but I know personally how disturbed and evil he really is.
-I've actually looked into that soul and felt it for myself, which I'm sure is more than you've done.
+I've actually looked into that soul and felt it for myself, which I'm sure is more than you've ever done.
 So if you are intentionally trying to protect him, then I will have no choice but to take your actions as in direct opposition to King Enma himself.
-You can take that as a threat if you want to."
+You can take that as a threat if you want."

 After a moment, however, she actually cracked a smile.

 "You must be the boy my brother Oriya spoke of," she said in a gentler tone of voice.